CharlieMisner/misner-temperture-convert/README.md

 - Database Password: postgres

 The temperature reading records can be found on the db's public schema in a table called `temperature_readings`.

-## Problem Statement
-Sunstate Platform Coding Challenge:

-Create a restful API that can do the following two tasks

-- The first task should allow a Fahrenheit temperature to be passed in, it will convert that value to Celsius, it will then save the reading to a database along with the time and conversion value, and return the value as Celsius
-- The second task should allow a Celsius temperature reading to be passed in, it will convert that value to Fahrenheit, it will then save the reading to a database along with the time and conversion value, and return the value as Fahrenheit

-The rest API should be able to be run and tested with a rest API tool such as Swagger/OpenAPI, Postman or Insomnia.

-The project can be built using language, frameworks, database, and IDE that you prefer.

-GIT should be used as the local source control.

-At the end of the exercise, zip up the project including the local .git folders and any setup scripts.
-Write up a summary to send with the zip file back to your recruiting contact.

-Bonus Objectives
-- Use a database within a container (it is ok to restart and lose the data)
-- Deploy the API within a container
-- Add a third API task that calculates the average temperature over the last week and returns the average values in both Fahrenheit and Celsius